 Instructions

 - Stir the melted chocolate.
 Microwave again for 30 more seconds.
 Remove from microwave and stir for about 15 to 20 seconds to completely melt chocolate.
+If the chocolate is still not fully melted, microwave at 15-second increments, stirring in between.

 - Dip pretzels into chocolate with a fork and tap to remove excess chocolate.
 Place pretzel on waxed paper to dry.